-https://burrell.edu/academics/clinical-education-3rd-4th-year/forms and manuals/
+https://burrell.edu/students/student-forms/

 Course Grades

 Preclinical Courses (Years One and Two)

 Beginning in the fall term of 2020, all first- and second-year courses are graded as Pass (P) or Fail (F).
 Final grades are based on attaining designated levels of competency in each graded element of the course as described in each course syllabus.
 The final overall score determines the grade of Pass/Fail, which is documented in the transcript.
 Courses that include the acquisition and demonstration of clinical skills may require students to meet minimum competencies in order to complete the course and receive a passing grade.
 The course syllabus will have information regarding those requirements and should be reviewed at the beginning of the course.